 Affordable Housing and LIHTC Education

-AHG members receive complimentary access to quarterly low-income housing tax credit (LIHTC)-focused webinars and the Multifamily Council quarterly webinars.
+AHG members receive complimentary access to quarterly low-income housing tax credit (LIHTC)-focused webinars as well as regular Multifamily Council webinars.
 AHG members also receive discounted registration to other NAHB-sponsored educational content.

 Affordable Housing Monitor

-AHG members receive a biweekly affordable housing newsletter that keeps members informed about the latest legislative, regulatory and market developments affecting the affordable housing industry.
+AHG members receive a monthly affordable housing newsletter that keeps members informed about the latest legislative, regulatory and market developments affecting the affordable housing industry.